You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor is a prescription medication used to treat high cholesterol and reduce the risk of heart disease.
-It belongs to a class of medications called statins, which work by inhibiting the production of cholesterol in the liver.
-By reducing the amount of cholesterol produced in the liver, Lipitor helps to lower the levels of low-density lipoprotein (LDL) cholesterol, also known as "bad" cholesterol, in the blood.
+Lipitor is a popular prescription medication used to lower cholesterol levels and prevent heart disease.
+It belongs to a class of drugs called statins, which work by inhibiting the production of cholesterol in the liver.
+With over 200 million prescriptions filled worldwide, Lipitor is one of the most widely prescribed medications on the market.

 What is Garlic?